 Willis plays Steve, elder statesman of Venice, the only private eye in the town, given to hectoring lectures of the 10 year-old sk8Rboyz about “weed, hookers and blow.”

 Then he and the film’s narrator, his “partner” (Thomas Middleditch of “Silicon Valley,” a poor man’s Simon Helberg) land a case.
-They’re to catch whoever is spraying obscene graffiti on an apartment building owned by “Lou the Jew” (Adam Golberg, of course).
+They’re to catch whoever is spraying obscene graffiti on an apartment building owned by “Lou the Jew” (Adam Goldberg, of course).

 Then there’s the favor, retrieving a lowrider ’60s Chevy Impala for the pizza guy (Adrian Martinez).
-That runs Steve afoul of Spyder, the drug dealer (Jason Mamoa).
+That runs Steve afoul of Spyder, the drug dealer (Jason Momoa).
 And Spyder is the guy who ends up with Steve’s “Parson” Jack Russell terrier, beloved by his niece (Emily Robinson) and sister (Famke Janssen), who are going through a rough time now.
 Steve is damned sure going to get that dog back.

 “Venice” is the sort of random, rambling thriller where everybody the private eye meets — from drug dealer to real estate hustler, loan shark to surf shop pal (John Goodman) going through a divorce, says, “Tell you what I’m gonna do,” followed by “do this for me” or “get that for me” and “I’ll help you out.”